 As ordered reported by the House Committee on Energy and Commerce on July 30, 2014

 H.R.
-5161 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act and would not affect the budgets of state, local, or tribal governments.
+4701 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act.